Important things to know about enrollment

 - Life Planning Account: Can’t allocate Benefit Bucks; can transfer earned Pulse Cash from Virgin Pulse at any time

 If you and your spouse or domestic partner both work at Schneider Electric…

-- Avoid the working spouse/domestic partner fee: If your spouse or domestic partner is also a Schneider Electric employee eligible under the Schneider Electric Benefits Program for U.S. Employees, you may each want to enroll in single coverage (or one enrolls in single coverage and the other in employee plus children coverage if you have children who need medical coverage) to avoid the $75 per month working spouse/domestic partner fee.
+- Working spouse/domestic partner fee: If your spouse or domestic partner is also a Schneider Electric employee eligible under the Schneider Electric Benefits Program for U.S. Employees, the working spouse/domestic partner fee no longer applies.